limeohme/js-theory/core-theory.md

 Now we can read the value of happy from the outside (even if we haven't actually assigned a meaningful value to it because we are not sure how we feel)

 ###### Hoisting `var`
-`vars` are hoisted with declaration but without the initializing value if one was given; read from above they equal `undefined`
+`vars` are hoisted with initialization but are initialized as `undefined`

 ```
 console.log(happy) // undefined